medusajs/medusa/docs/content/development/entities/migrations/overview.md

 :::note

 Medusa’s Migrations do not work with SQLite databases.
-They are intended to be used with PostgreSQL databases, which is the recommended Database for your Medusa production backend.
+They are intended to be used with PostgreSQL databases, which is the recommended database for using Medusa in production.

 :::